vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 You can use this control whenever you want the user to draw or sign something.
 You may remember the [audit app we made](/Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.html).
 That's an example of an app where we could use a drawing area to get the user to sign off on any audits they make.

 Now, let's go over how the drawing area control works and how to set it up!
+We'll create a demo app where the user can sign their name and upload the signature to Peakboard Hub.

 ## The drawing area control